 We followed up the clinical observation of a decreasing trend in plasma Pro-C3 in subjects with T2D and NAFLD with cell-based experiments in primary human stellate cells.
 These in vitro experiments revealed that AXA1125 suppressed Pro-C3 protein secretion in the transforming growth factor beta, or TGFb-activated stellate cells, and also reduced gene expression of heat-shock protein 47, a molecular chaperone required for collagen maturation, in a dose-dependent manner.
-Effect of AXA1125 was specific to stellate cell activation and proliferation as shown by a dose-dependent suppression of alpha-smooth muscle actin, or alphaSMA, which is a marker that reflects stellate cell activation, protein content, concomitant with a decrease in EdU, which is a marker that reflects cell proliferation, positive TGFb-treated primary human stellate cells.
+Effect of AXA1125 was specific to stellate cell activation and proliferation as indicated by both a dose-dependent suppression of alpha-smooth muscle actin (a marker of stellate cell activation) and a concomitant decrease in EdU (a marker of cell proliferation).

-Acknowledging the limitation of a small sample size, we believe this pilot food study suggests a dose response effect of AXA1125, as the lower amount (6g TID; n=4) of AXA1125 yielded little to no change in many of the above physiological liver structure and function parameters.
+Acknowledging the limitation of a small sample size, we believe this pilot food study also suggests a dose response effect of AXA1125, as the lower amount (6g TID; n=4) of AXA1125 yielded little to no change in the above physiological liver structure and function parameters.

-Overall, we believe the weight of evidence from these results support the directional consistency of changes in the normal structural and functional markers associated with liver health.
+Overall, we believe the weight of evidence from these results support the directional consistency of changes across both the structural and functional markers associated with liver health.